oranshayer/BRRF/README.md

-# BRRF
+# Enhancing Generic Segmentation with Learned Region Representations
-This work is the implementation of Boundaries and Region Representation Fusion, as reported in the paper "Enhancing Generic Segmentatoin with Learned Region Representations".
+This repository is the implementation of RepNet Learning and Boundaries and Region Representation Fusion, as reported in the paper "Enhancing Generic Segmentatoin with Learned Region Representations".

+Authors: Or Isaacs*, Oran Shayer*, Michael Lindenbaum

+(* - equal contribution)

-### RepNet
+## RepNet

 The first part of the work is the representation learning algorithm.

-## Getting Started
+### Getting Started

 Guide to using RepNet: